falkr/ttm4175/pages/unit-cs2/teamwork.md

 ## DNS Enumeration

-"dnsenum" is a reconnaissance tool that gather extensive information about a domain.
+"dnsenum" is a reconnaissance tool that gathers extensive information about a domain.
 For example, the host’s addresses, the namservers, mail servers, extra names and subdomains, calculated C class domain network ranges, reverse lookups on netranges.
 For more information you can see:

 ---